These writing strategies and resources will help your reluctant writers build their confidence and have fun writing.

 - If that seems to be a problem, encourage them to think of a story they can tell with pictures first.

-- We have provided two blank booklet styles – one that is full page and one that is half a page.
+- We two blank booklet styles – one that is full page and one that is half a page.
 These have boxes for students to draw pictures to tell their stories.

 - The full page option even has a few lines for writing some descriptions or to go back and tell the story.

-- Encourage your reluctant writers to think about a story they want to tell and draw a succession of pictures first – before they even think about words.
+- Encourage your reluctant writers to think about a story they want to tell and draw a succession of pictures first – before the words.

 - They can then follow up with filling in the writing to go along with it.
 (This might be done within a one-on-one conference with your help.)

 - This strategy is used in a one-on-one conferencing situation.

 - Put together a blank book that suits your student’s needs.
 (Think through what type of blank book you will use first.)